Nasty94/webappdemo/README.md

      * it is NOT possible to add employee if securitycode is already in database
      * it is NOT possible to add boss if securitycode is already in database
      * it is NOT possible to add employee's boss if boss does not exist in database
-     * no error are shown, user just redirected to view page
+     * Error essages are shown under "Message" span under each form after redirection.
-     * to view errors please see log file
+     * to view errors you can also check log file